 Give Them Something To Discuss

 It’s a conversation starter.
 Give them something cool or unique that you or your company do, that you know will influence people to talk about your business.
-Plus it can assist to turn things around when your pitch is falling flat.
+What sets you apart from the competition?
+Don’t be afraid to point this out to your customers.
+Plus, it can assist to turn things around when your pitch is falling flat.

 Do You Have A Technique?
 If So, What Is It?